oracle-livelabs/oci/lakehouse-for-manufacturing-livelab/qualitydefects/qualitydefects.md

 To test the model, you can choose an image from the local machine or from an object Storage bucket.

+For this lab you can download [Images](files/OCE-20220913.zip) and use any of these images for testing Vision model.

 ![Image alt text](images/task3-1.png)

 As per the model, the results are obtained as seen in the image depending on the training labels as per the requirements using OCI Data Labelling Service.